rpm-software-management/dnf/doc/command_ref.rst

     if more than one transaction for given <package-file-spec> is found.
 If it is not possible to redo some operations due to the current state of RPMDB, it will not redo the transaction.

+.. _history_replay_command-label:

+``dnf history replay [--ignore-installed] [--ignore-extras] [--skip-unavailable] <filename>``
+    Replay a transaction stored in file ``<filename>`` by :ref:`History Store Command <history_store_command-label>`.
+The replay will perform the exact same operations on the packages as in the original transaction and will return with an error if case of any differences in installed packages or their versions.
+See also the :ref:`Transaction JSON Format specification <transaction_json-label>` of the file format.

+    ``--ignore-installed``
+        Don't check for the installed packages being in the same state as those recorded in the transaction.
+E.g. in case there is an upgrade ``foo-1.0`` -> ``foo-2.0`` stored in the transaction, but there is ``foo-1.1`` installed on the target system.

+    ``--ignore-extras``
+        Don't check for extra packages pulled into the transaction on the target system.
+E.g. the target system may not have some dependency, which was installed on the source system.
+The replay errors out on this by default, as the transaction would not be the same.

+    ``--skip-unavailable``
+        In case some packages stored in the transaction are not available on the target system, skip them instead of erroring out.

 ``dnf history rollback <transaction-spec>|<package-file-spec>``
     Undo all transactions performed after the specified transaction.
 Uses the last transaction (with the highest ID) if more than one transaction for given <package-file-spec> is found.
     If it is not possible to undo some transactions due to the current state of RPMDB, it will not undo any transaction.

+.. _history_store_command-label:

+``dnf history store [--output <output-file>] <transaction-spec>``
+    Store a transaction specified by ``<transaction-spec>``.
+The transaction can later be replayed by the :ref:`History Replay Command
+    <history_replay_command-label>`.

+    Warning: The stored transaction format is considered unstable and may change at any time.
+It will work if the same version of dnf is used to store and replay (or between versions as long as it stays the same).

+    ``-o <output-file>, --output=<output-file>``
+    Store the serialized transaction into ``<output-file``.
+Default is ``transaction.json``.

 ``dnf history undo <transaction-spec>|<package-file-spec>``
     Perform the opposite operation to all operations performed in the specified transaction.